Stop Issues in DUI Cases

-- a consensual encounter with the driver.
+- a consensual encounter with the driver; or

-Before an officer can detain a driver for longer than what is necessary to write a traffic citation, he must have reasonable suspicion to believe the defendant has committed, is committing, or is about to commit a crime Fla Stat § 901.151(2) (1991).
+Before an officer can detain a driver for longer than necessary to write a traffic citation, the officer must have reasonable suspicion to believe the defendant has committed a crime under Florida Statute § 901.151(2).

 DUI Defense Attorney for Stop Issues in Tampa, FL